ekline/draft-dtn-ethernet/README.md

-# Support for the Delay- and Disruption-Tolerant Networking (DTN) Bundle Protocol and Licklider Transmission Protocol (LTP) Datagrams over Ethernet
+# Support for the Delay- and Disruption-Tolerant Networking (DTN) Bundle Protocol over Ethernet

-This is the working area for the individual Internet-Draft, "Support for the Delay- and Disruption-Tolerant Networking (DTN) Bundle Protocol and Licklider Transmission Protocol (LTP) Datagrams over Ethernet".
+This is the working area for the individual Internet-Draft, "Support for the Delay- and Disruption-Tolerant Networking (DTN) Bundle Protocol over Ethernet".

 * [Editor's Copy](https://ekline.github.io/draft-dtn-ethernet/#go.draft-ek-dtn-ethernet.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-ek-dtn-ethernet)